Hareesh108/harukit-ui/packages/cli/README.md

 Harukit automatically detects your package manager and installs dependencies accordingly.
 The detection follows this priority:

-1. **CLI Package Manager**: Detects the package manager used to run the CLI (npx → npm, yarn dlx → yarn, etc.)
+1. **CLI Package Manager**: Detects the package manager used to run the CLI (npx → npm, yarn → yarn, etc.)
 2. **Project Lock Files**: Falls back to the package manager indicated by lock files in your project
 3. **System Preference**: Uses bun if available, otherwise defaults to npm